 Step 4.
 Create a standardized view of the data

 Data alone isn’t particularly useful – it simply shows you how something is.
-In order to use it to make decisions and to further your business, it’s important to make sure that the data is delivered in a way that is productive and useful.
+To use it to make decisions and to further your business, it’s important to make sure that the data is delivered in a way that is productive and useful.

 Transforming the data to be ready to use is about packaging it in a way that can be used or integrated by users on an as-need basis.
 Ensure that you have a strategy for analytics, processing, and sharing so that users understand and know how they are supposed to understand and utilize the visible data.